What is Technical Bid Evaluation(TBE)?

 - Vendor to comply with all client requirements.

-- Vendor to comply with the client Specifications, Guidelines, Procedures, Internal Codes & Standards, requirements as stated in MR.
+- Vendor to comply with the client Specifications, Guidelines, Procedures, Internal Codes & Standards, and requirements as stated in MR.

 - Location & Available Area for the Packages